“Do what you do so well that they will want to see it again and bring their friends.” – Walt Disney

-Working on upselling and cross-selling to existing customers is an easy way to increase revenue because it involves activities with minimal spending and an audience that’s already involved with your brand.
+Working on upselling and cross-selling to existing customers is an easy way to increase revenue.
+It involves activities with minimal spending and an audience that’s already involved with your brand.

-Email (free), SMS (free), product inserts for cross-selling (with a minimal cost of creating the insert), are some very cost-effective ways to upsell and cross-sell to customers, helping small businesses increase revenue.
+Email (free), SMS (free), and product inserts for cross-selling (with a minimal cost of creating the insert), are some very cost-effective ways to upsell and cross-sell to customers.
+It helps small businesses increase revenue.